Alanapiereid/Word_Exclusion_Algorithm/README.md

 # Word_Exclusion_Algorithm
 Enter a string and a dictionary (word list).
-Words will be excluded from the string that lie above the set frequency threshold.
+Words will be excluded from the string that lie above the set frequency threshold as applied to that dictionary.

 This is a more methodical way than simply relying on common 'stop word' lists which are frequently too restrictive and reduce machine learning accuracy.